archbardinexile/BGCL/options/classes/wizard.md

 ### Lapidurgy

 A lapidurge studies and shapes gemstones in great detail in order to achieve magical effects.
-The practice originated in Atada, where sparkling mineral deposits gave rise to the formidable *Diamond Guard*, who use gemstones to conjure radiant staves in defence of their queen.
+The practice originated in Atada, where sparkling mineral deposits gave rise to the formidable [Diamond Guard](../../factions/house-of-diamante#diamond-guard), who use gemstones to conjure radiant staves in defence of their queen.

 #### **Gem Magic**